adi-1505/medical-rag-system/README.md

   - Drug interactions with severity ratings
   - Dosage guidelines & pregnancy categories
   - Required monitoring parameters
+### 💊 **Drug Combinations & Interaction Safety**
+The Advanced Medical RAG Assistant provides a dedicated Drug Interaction Checker to help users quickly assess the safety of combining two medications.
+Its database includes major prescription drugs, common over-the-counter medicines, and drug classes such as NSAIDs, antibiotics, and steroids.
+The system recognizes both generic and popular brand names (e.g., Advil, Tylenol, Coumadin), so users can enter the medication name as commonly known.

+How It Works
+Users enter the names of two medications.

+The checker uses smart matching to find both direct drug-to-drug and drug-class interactions.

+Each interaction is shown with:

+Severity Level (🔴 Major, 🟡 Moderate, 🟢 Minor)

+Specific effect or risk (e.g., bleeding risk, liver damage, loss of effectiveness)

+Brand and generic drug names mapped automatically for ease of use

+Safety & Medical Guidance
+Major/high-risk combinations are flagged with urgent warnings.

+The assistant gives detailed, plain-language descriptions of the interaction effect and always advises consulting a healthcare professional before combining or modifying medications.

+The tool also displays a list of common high-risk combinations (e.g., Warfarin + Aspirin, Alcohol + Acetaminophen) as a quick reference for safety.

+Disclaimer:
+The drug interaction tool is for informational and educational use only.
+It does not replace medical judgment or professional advice.
+Always consult a pharmacist or healthcare provider before starting, stopping, or combining any medications.

+With this robust drug combination checker, users get instant, evidence-based insights—helping them avoid some of the most common medication dangers and empowering safer health decisions.
 ### 🩺 **Advanced Symptom Checker**
 - **100+ Symptoms** mapped to possible conditions
 - AI-powered relevance scoring system